Over a billion Tube journeys were made last year.

 But for me the concept of ownership also entails an essential element of responsibility, custodianship if you will.
 So I try to do my bit to help London Underground operate with maximum efficiency and minimal discourtesy.
 I am far too busy to do this at every station but I do think my regular “vigilante escalator” work at Pimlico has had a lasting impact and has been genuinely valued by those who have noticed it.

-In the meantime, if you have your own experiences of either tube station ownership or working with the lost, please do share them here.
+If you have your own experiences of either tube station ownership or working with the lost, please do share them here.
 Maybe you own another part of the transport infrastructure, a bus stop or a Boris Bike rack perhaps?
 If so, it would be fascinating to learn about your work.
 If you prefer you can always email me your stories for anonymous inclusion in future posts.